 What is SenseBot?

-SenseBot (www.sensebot.net) represents a new type of Search Engine that delivers a summary in response to your search query instead of a collection of links to Web pages.
-SenseBot parses top results from the Web and prepares a text summary of them.
+SenseBot (www.sensebot.com) represents a new type of Search Engine that delivers a text summary in response to your search query instead of a collection of links to Web pages.
+SenseBot parses top results from the Web and prepares a summary of them.
 The summary serves as a digest on the topic of your query, blending together the most significant and relevant aspects of the search results.
-The summary itself becomes the main result of your search.
 SenseBot's approach is unique and protected by patents.

 What Technology do you use?

 Who is it for?
-Why should I use it?
+Why would I use it?

 Imagine you are not familiar with the concept of the dot-com bubble, and want to understand it.
-You type “dot-com bubble” into your favorite search engine and get back 10 links with some context around them.
-Alas, glancing over the context does not really give you a good idea of what the dot-com bubble was, or form an opinion on it.
-So you start clicking on the links, and soon realize that some of the pages presume that you are already familiar with the subject; others are too shallow; or biased; or just aggregate links to other resources instead of answering your question.
+You type “dot-com bubble” into your favorite search engine and get back ten links with some context around them.
+However, glancing over the context does not really give you a coherent idea of what the dot-com bubble was.
+So you start clicking on the links, and soon realize that some of the pages presume that you are already familiar with the subject; others are too shallow, or biased, or just aggregate links to other resources instead of answering your question.
 By the time you finally understand what the dot-com bubble was, you’ve clicked on too many links and sifted through too much redundant information.
 Wouldn’t you rather click on one link and receive a concise summary, a digest on the phenomenon of the dot-com bubble, compiled from the top most relevant pages on the subject?
 Enter SenseBot, which does exactly that – generates a summary of the top pages returned by the search engine.
-After looking at the summary, you should be able to get a good idea about the dot-com bubble phenomenon, understand the dot-com model and notice a few key stages in it, and also see which of the sources about it are worthy should you decide to dig deeper.
-Note that SenseBot will drop the sources that are shallow on the content relevant to your topic – no matter how highly they were ranked by major search engines.
+After looking at the summary, you should be able to get a good idea of what the dot-com bubble was, understand the dot-com model and its key stages, and also see which of the sources about it are worthy should you decide to dig deeper.
+Note that SenseBot will skip the sources that are shallow on the content relevant to your topic – no matter how highly they were ranked by major search engines.
 You can see examples of such queries at our Samples page.

 Let's be specific - who would really benefit from it?